fastcat/gdev/README.md

   etc.), local source code, or in a debugger
 - Building (e.g. compiling) services before starting them when running from local source code.
+- Useful helper tools to support the above

+Typically you would create your own `xdev` tools that pulls in `gdev` and the addons your stack needs.
+Your `main()` would configure those addons, and any custom ones, and then call the `gdev/cmd.Main()` to run the app.
+Several examples of how to build such apps are available under `examples`, including `examples/gdev` which has (nearly) all addons enabled, but only has infrastructure, not app, services defined.

 ## Infrastructure

-`gdev` provides building blocks for several common pieces of infrastructure:
+`gdev` provides building blocks for several common pieces of infrastructure for running your stack:

 - Docker
 - Containerd